letsencrypt/cp-cps/CPS.md

 ISRG implements reasonable network security safeguards and controls to prevent unauthorized access to CA systems and infrastructure.
 ISRG's network is multi-tiered and utilizes the principle of defense in depth.

-Firewalls and other critical CA systems are configured based on a necessary-traffic-only whitelisting policy whenever possible.
+Firewalls and other critical CA systems are configured based on a necessary-traffic-only allowlisting policy whenever possible.

 ISRG root CA Private Keys are stored offline in a secure manner.